syntasso/workshop/writing-a-promise/README.md

 ### <a name="dockerfile"> Define your Docker image for the pipeline

-Run the code below, which creates a `Dockerfile` that will
+Run the code below, to create your `Dockerfile`
-* copy the `jenkins-instance.yaml` doc you created above into Kratix
-* transform the file by running the `execute-pipeline.sh` script you created above
-* pass the transformed file to the `worker` cluster ready for execution

 ```console
 cat > Dockerfile <<EOF
 FROM "mikefarah/yq:4"